OpenMORA/mora-base/README.md

   * `MORA_PATH`: List of directories containing OpenMORA pkgs.
 Separator is ";" in Windows, ":" in unices.
 Must point to the *parent* directory of MORA pkgs, such that  `$MORA_PATH/mora-base/` exists.
   * `MORA_EXECUTABLE_OUTPUT`: If defined, will override CMake's default `EXECUTABLE_OUTPUT_PATH`.
 Can be used to put all executables into one single directory.
-  * `MORA_CMAKE_GENERATOR`: Must be set in Windows to the desired CMake generator, e.g. "Visual Studio 10"
+  * `MORA_CMAKE_GENERATOR`: Must be set in Windows to the desired CMake generator, e.g. "Visual Studio 10 Win64"
+  * In Windows: Manually add `[MORA-BASE_PATH]/scripts/` to the PATH env var.